Ge the best cargo insurance rates

 Typical Coverages Under Cargo Insurance Policy

-The cost of a cargo insurance policy depends not only the type of goods you will be hauling but also on the limits of the coverage.
-Some cheaper insurance policies may be tempting, but when the time comes for the insurance company to cover for your losses, it may not be that effective.
+The cost of a cargo insurance policy depends not only on the type of goods you will be hauling but also on the limits of the coverage.
+Some cheaper insurance policies may be tempting, but when the time comes for the insurance company to cover your losses, it may not be that effective.

 Some common coverages that a cargo policy generally includes are:

-- Debris Removal: It covers costs of removing materials like paints or other cargo that may have dropped onto the roads or water bodies.
+- Debris Removal: It covers the costs of removing materials like paints or other cargo that may have dropped onto the roads or water bodies.

 - Pollution Liability: It covers costs to clean up spilt goods like fuels.

 - Theft and Hijacking: It covers losses caused when your goods are either stolen or hijacked.

 - Earned Freight Coverage: It covers your income which you may have otherwise not lost if your goods were not damaged.

 - Infidelity/Dishonesty Coverage: If your driver is at fault for stealing goods from a shipment, this covers for your loss.